FAQ

 - Log in with your account

-- Click on Employee Services, follow through to forms
+- Click on Employee Services → Forms

-If you experience difficulties logging in, contact the Client Services Desk at 416-395-4357, option 5.
+If you experience issues logging in, contact Client Services Desk at 416-395-4357, option 5.

 Incident Reporting & Safety

-- Download and fill out these forms:
+Download and fill out these forms:

 Only the OTBU receives the Bullying and Harassment Form.
-You may send the other forms at your discretion. - Please report it to the Principal and call your Union.
+You may send the other forms at your discretion.

 Workplace Violence includes physical force, attempts, or threats that could cause injury.
-Assailants can be students, co-workers, parents, guardians, or visitors. - Yes.
-The law protects employees from discipline if they refuse unsafe work under Section 43 of Ontario’s Occupational Health and Safety Act.
+Assailants can be students, co-workers, parents, guardians, or visitors.

-1. Report the problem.
+- Report the problem.

-2. Ensure student safety.
+- Ensure student safety.

-3. Remain in a safe place.
+- Remain in a safe place.

-5. Contact the District Office.
+- Contact the District Office.

 Occasional Teacher Information